deszczowy/koala/README.md

 ## Work in progress

-It is not polished piece of art, need some work maybe.
-Some highlights of what has to be done are pointed below:
+It is not polished piece of art, need some work maybe, now main focus is on fixing bugs and ease of using.

-- reminders list
-- reminder window or system notification

-More extensive todo list is stored in, well, this app :)

-## Plans

-Main focus now is on fixing bugs and ease of using.
-The only planned feature is reminder trigger, but I will think about it.
 Thats it.
 This is simple todo list.
 No calendars, no Markdown or picture support, no additional notes, no internet connection with fridge.